-2. CASH AND INVESTMENTS
+NOTE 2 CASH AND INVESTMENTS

-a.
 Equity in the Cash and Investment Pool of the City of Pasadena

 The Board has no separate bank accounts or investments other than its equity in the cash and investment pool managed by the City.
-The Board is a voluntary participant in that pool.
-This pool is governed by and under the regulatory oversight of the Investment Policy adopted by the City Council of the City.
 The Board has not adopted an investment policy separate from that of the City.
 The fair value of the Board's investment in this pool is reported in the accompanying financial statements at amounts based upon the Board's pro rata share of the fair value calculated by the City for the entire City portfolio.
 The balance available for withdrawal is based on the accounting records maintained by the City.
+As of June 30, 2022 the Board's equity in the City's cash and investment pool was a deficit of \$1,139,260 which has been classified as a liability, due to other governments in the accompanying financial statements.

-b.
-Disclosures Relating to the Investment Policy, Interest Rate Risk, Credit Risk and Custodial Credit Risk c.
-Fair Value Measurements
+Disclosures Relating to the Investment Policy, Interest Rate Risk, Credit Risk and Custodial Credit Risk

-Additional disclosures related to the investment policy, interest rate risk, credit risk and custodial credit risk are available in the City of Pasadena's Comprehensive Annual Financial Report.
+Additional disclosures related to the investment policy, interest rate risk, credit risk and custodial credit risk are available in the City of Pasadena's Annual Comprehensive Financial Report.